Authorities searching for suspect in shooting deaths of 8 people over 2 days in suburban Chicago

-CHICAGO — (AP) — A man shot and killed 8 people at three locations since Sunday in the Chicago suburbs and remains loose, Illinois authorities said Monday.
+CHICAGO — (AP) — A man shot and killed 8 people at three locations in the Chicago suburbs and remains loose, authorities said Monday, while neighbors were left on edge as the hunt for the suspect continued.

-Police in the city of Joliet and Will County said they did not know of a motive for the killings.
-Authorities said the man knows the victims.
+Police in Will County and the city of Joliet said they did not know of a motive for the killings, but said the suspect, 23-year-old Romeo Nance, knew the victims.
 The FBI's fugitive task force was assisting local police in the search for the suspect, Joliet Police Chief William Evans said.

 The victims were found Sunday and Monday at three separate locations, authorities told reporters Monday evening, several hours after warning on social media that the man should be considered “armed and dangerous.”

-Will County Chief Deputy Dan Jungles said during the news conference that deputies had been staking out one of the houses since Sunday evening in case the suspect in that day’s shootings returned to them.
+Will County Chief Deputy Dan Jungles said during the news conference that deputies had been staking out one of the houses since Sunday evening in case the suspect in the first fatal shooting they discovered returned to them.
 When no one showed, deputies finally went to the door of one of the houses.
-No one answered so they tried the other house, which they knew was linked to the first house and found the first bodies.
+No one answered so they crossed the street to the other house, which they knew was linked to the first house and found the first bodies.
 Jungles didn’t offer any further details.

-Jungles said he didn’t have any indications yet of how long the people in the houses had been dead.
+Jungles said he didn’t have any indication yet of how long the people in the houses had been dead.
 He said that autopsies are pending.

 Joliet Police said in a Facebook post earlier on Monday afternoon that they were investigating "multiple" people found dead and shared the man's photo and images of a vehicle.
 Authorities identified the vehicle as a red Toyota Camry.